Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 Charles Brockbank

-"I started learning about the circus at an after school club in Appleby-in-Westmorland at the age of 13 and learned the discipline of juggling.
-During this time I learned about the Circomedia’s degree course.
+I started learning about the circus at an after school club in Appleby-in-Westmorland at the age of 13 and learned the discipline of juggling.
+During this time, I learned about the Circomedia’s degree course.
 In order to apply to Circomedia, I needed UCAS points so I enrolled on an A-Level course in Appleby.
-I was struggling with Dyslexia and I didn’t feel that the school system was considerate of my needs, consequently, my grades after the first year were…awful.
+I was struggling with Dyslexia and I didn’t feel that the school system was considerate of my needs.
+Consequently, my grades after the first year were…awful.
 I decided I needed to take a more direct route to give myself the best chance of achieving my goal.
-I had heard great things about the Performing Arts course in Kendal so I applied for the course, got an audition and got a place.
+I had heard great things about the Performing Arts course in Kendal, so I applied for the course, got an audition and got a place.

 During the course, I learned valuable lessons about acting, dancing, voice work and the theatre industry as a whole.
 The course had a wide variety of tools and perspectives I have carried with me through university and my professional career.
 This also made sure I didn’t neglect the weaknesses and gaps in my training.
-At the time I found this very challenging but I now appreciate the skills I learnt from it.
+At the time, I found this very challenging but I now appreciate the skills I learnt from it.

-I have now been working for 4 years as a professional Juggler and Clown and have formed a circus-theatre company with two of my friends called The Broken Box Collective.
-We obtained funding in 2018 from Arts Council England to produce, direct and perform a Juggling show, Outside the club, which is set to tour the UK at the beginning of 2021 (hopefully).
+After college, I went on to study at Circomedia in Bristol, a contemporary circus and physical theatre school and graduated with a first-class degree in 2016.
+I now work as a professional Juggler, theatre practitioner and teacher.
+I formed a circus-theatre company with two of my friends called The Broken Box Collective.
+We obtained funding in 2018 from Arts Council England to produce, direct and perform a Juggling show.
 As well as performing solo juggling acts at cabarets, festivals, museums and events, I also teach juggling at Circomedia on the BTEC course and degree.